 Joined the Board in 2015.
-Entering the second year of a two-year term (until 2018) on the Board.
+Renewing for a second two-year term (until 2020) on the Board.